lreimer/packtpub-building-javaee8-webservices-section.4/README.md

 ### Video 4.1: Benefits and usage scenarios of asynchronous processing

-In this video we are going to talk about Content-Types and Content Negotiation.
+In this video we are talking about the benefits and possible usage scenarios of asynchronous processing.

 ### Video 4.2: Implementing asynchronous web services

-In this video we are showing how to use JSON-B for easy data binding.
+In this video we are implementing simple asynchronous web services.

 | Method | URI | Status | Description |
 |--------|-----|--------|-------------|